pocl/pocl/doc/notes_4_0.rst

 -------------------------------------------------------------------------------

 This extension allows the programmer to specify the required subgroup size for a kernel function.
-This can be important for algorithm correctness.
+This can be important for algorithm correctness in some cases.
+It's used by chipStar to implement fixed width warps when needed.
 The programmer can specify the size with a new kernel attribute:
 ``__attribute__((intel_reqd_sub_group_size(<int>)))``